• Skip to primary navigation

 • SERVING: Arrange the baked heart crackers in a bowl or on a platter and serve as a savory treat.
 They are excellent with a glass of wine or a beer.

-• During baking, the hearts will puff up and become fluffy.
-They are soft and kind of fragile.
+• During baking, the hearts puff up and become fluffy.
+They will be soft and somewhat fragile.

 • STORAGE: Store baked cheese hearts in an airtight container in a cool, dry place.
-They'll keep for about a week.
+They will keep for about a week.

 Calories: 45kcal | Carbohydrates: 2g | Protein: 1g | Fat: 3g | Saturated Fat: 2g | Polyunsaturated Fat: 1g | Monounsaturated Fat: 1g | Trans Fat: 1g | Cholesterol: 14mg | Sodium: 34mg | Potassium: 10mg | Fiber: 1g | Sugar: 1g | Vitamin A: 106IU | Vitamin C: 1mg | Calcium: 24mg | Iron: 1mg